CSCfi/NOCOS/usecases/ridging/README.md

 Please refer to the available notebooks and scripts for examples and details on the methodology.

 ---

-For a full overview of the NOCOS Digital Twin project and other use cases, visit the [project front page](../../README.md).
+For a full overview of the NOCOS Digital Twin project  and other use cases, visit the [NOCOS github front page](../../README.md).

-For more information about all use cases and factsheets, see the [NOCOS Wiki – Use Cases and Factsheets](https://wiki.eduuni.fi/spaces/CSCNOCOS/pages/494642347/Use+cases+and+factsheets).
+For more information about all use cases and factsheets, see the [NOCOS webpage](https://wiki.eduuni.fi/spaces/CSCNOCOS/pages/480353786/Nordic+Cryosphere+Digital+Twin).